AdrianVovk/kotlin-native-sdk/gradle-plugin/README.md

 `native:genDefs`: Generate def files for native interop (located at `build/sdk/nativeDefs/`)

-`native:genManifest`: Generate the Android manifest (located at `build/sdk/android/AndroidManifest.xml`)
+~~`android:genManifest`: Generate the Android manifest (located at `build/sdk/android/AndroidManifest.xml`)~~ COMING SOON

+`android:installSdk`: Download and install the Android SDK to the default location for your system
+	- Alternatively, use `-Psdk.dir=""` with your build command and put your desired installation location in the quotes

 ### Extra notes
 1: This project sandboxes all of its tasks to seperate subprojects.
 This fixes conflicts while still providing a way for the developer to access the tasks necessary.